Pat Shingleton - Chief Forecaster

 Pat Shingleton has been a weathercaster with WBRZ since 1981.
-As Chief Forecaster for the station, Pat brings his own style of weather to the 4, 5, 6 and 10 p.m. editions of News 2 Louisiana.
+As Chief Forecaster for the station, Pat brings his own style of weather to the 4, 5, 6 and 10 p.m. editions of News 2.
+The Louisiana Associated Press has named WBRZ News 2 at 10 pm 'Louisiana's Best Newscast' in 2011 and 2012.

 Pat has been in broadcasting for 36 years.
 Originally from Ellwood City, Pennsylvania, Pat attended Gannon University in Erie, Pennsylvania, and he has a Bachelor of Science degree in Journalism from Point Park University in Pittsburgh, Pennsylvania.
 Pat began as a weathercaster at KQTV-TV in St. Joseph, Missouri.
 Then he moved to Baton Rouge before relocating to WPXI-TV in Pittsburgh, Pennsylvania.